-Amends the Energy Policy Act of 1992 to develop the U.S. Climate Change Response Strategy, with the goals of stabilizing greenhouse gas concentrations in the atmosphere, minimizing adverse short-term and long-term economic and social impacts, aligning the Strategy with U.S. energy policy, promoting sound national environmental policy, establishing a research and development program that focuses on bold technological breakthroughs that contribute significantly toward greenhouse gas stabilization, establishing a National Office of Climate change Response within the Executive Office of the President, and for other purposes.
-Introduced June 8, 2001.
-Approved by the Senate Governmental Affairs Committee on August 2, 2001, and reported with amendments on November 15, 2001 (Senate Report 107-99).
+A bill to amend the Energy Policy Act of 1992 to develop the U.S. Climate Change Response Strategy, with the goals of stabilizing greenhouse gas concentrations in the atmosphere, minimizing adverse short-term and long-term economic and social impacts, aligning the Strategy with U.S. energy policy, promoting sound national environmental policy, establishing a research and development program that focuses on bold technological breakthroughs that contribute significantly toward greenhouse gas stabilization, establishing a National Office of Climate change Response within the Executive Office of the President, and for other purposes.
+Similar language was incorporated in S.Amdt 2917 to S. 517.
+(Reported favorably by the Senate Committee on Governmental Affairs on August 2, 2001.
+S.Rept.
+107-99.)